-- ✓ By leading by example and setting good, positive role models: - Not using language, which is racist, sexist or abusive. - Dressing appropriately to the occasion task, and company present. - Not smoking, drinking alcohol, or using other substances whilst on duty and working with young people. - ✓ By creating an environment within which young people can feel safe and learn - ✓ By enthusiastically seizing all learning opportunities either programmed or otherwise. - ✓ By fully implementing the aims and objectives of SAYFC.
+- ✓ By leading by example and setting good, positive role models: - Not using language, which is which discriminated against any protected characteristic as per the Equality Act 2010. - Dressing appropriately to the occasion task, and company present. - Not smoking, drinking alcohol, or using other substances whilst on duty and working with young people. - ✓ By creating an environment within which young people can feel safe and learn - ✓ By enthusiastically seizing all learning opportunities either programmed or otherwise. - ✓ By fully implementing the aims and objectives of SAYFC.